 - Use the app to track the direction of the sun.
 Morning and evening are the best time for it.

-- Now take a ruler and place it on top of the 360 degree protractor.
-Take the direction of the sun from the app and form a radius with the ruler following that direction.
+- Now take a ruler and place it on the 360 degree protractor.
+Take the sun’s direction from the app and form a radius with the ruler following that direction.
 Take a pin and put it along the radius.

-- Rotate your pier or tripod until the radius and shadow of the pin overlap or seems to be in parallel.
+- Rotate your pier or tripod until the radius and shadow of the pin overlap or seem to be in parallel.

 - Now install the equatorial mount usually.